Hydra: Resilient and Highly Available Remote Memory: Background and Motivation

 \end{denseenum}

-\paragraph{\textbf{ Availability Under Simultaneous Server Failures}} While existing erasure coding schemes can handle a small-scale failure without interruptions, when even a relatively modest number of servers fail or become unavailable at the same time (\eg, due to a network partition or a correlated server failure event), they are highly susceptible to losing availability to some of the data.
+\paragraph{\textbf{Availability Under Simultaneous Failures}} Existing erasure coding schemes can handle a small-scale failure without interruptions.
+However, when a relatively modest number of servers fail or become unavailable at the same time (\eg, due to a network partition or a correlated failure event), they are highly susceptible to losing availability to some of the data.

 This is due to the fact that existing erasure coding schemes generate coding groups on random sets of servers~\cite{eccache}.
 In a coding scheme with $k$ data and $r$ parity splits, an individual coding group, will fail to decode the data if $r+1$ servers fail simultaneously.
-Now consider the case of a large cluster of servers that experiences $r+1$ failures.
-The probability that those $r+1$ servers will fail for a \emph{specific} coding group is low.
+Now in a large cluster with $r+1$ failures, the probability that those $r+1$ servers will fail for a \emph{specific} coding group is low.
 However, when coding groups are generated randomly (\ie, each one of them compromises a random set of $k+r$ servers), and there are a large number of coding groups per server, then the probability that those $r+1$ servers will affect \emph{any} coding group in the cluster is much higher.
 Therefore, state-of-the-art erasure coding schemes, such as EC-Cache, will experience a very high probability of unavailability even when a very small number of servers fail simultaneously.